-On the fourth day of a federal trial in which attorneys Mark W. Tanner and Peter M. Newman represented a female prisoner whose leg was amputated due to inadequate prison medical care, the medical care provider, PrimeCare Medical, Inc., agreed to settle the case for more than four times the amount of the highest offer they had made prior to trial.
+On the fourth day of a federal trial in which attorneys Mark W. Tanner and Peter M. Newman represented a female prisoner whose leg was amputated due to inadequate prison medical care, the medical care provider, PrimeCare Medical, Inc., agreed to settle the case for $850K which was more than four times the amount of the highest offer they had made prior to trial.
 PrimeCare is a private for-profit company that provides medical care to inmates in the Berks County, Pennsylvania Prison.

 Shortly before her incarceration, the plaintiff, who was diabetic, had bypass surgery on her right leg to treat a condition known as peripheral vascular disease that caused blockages in the arteries of her legs.
 Her vascular surgeon was planning to perform bypass surgery on her left leg and she had an appointment to see him on April 21, but was incarcerated on April 18.
 The defendant nurses cancelled this follow-up appointment without speaking to the surgeon.
 By the time the defendant nurse first examined plaintiff’s left foot on April 21, it was cold, discolored, and pulseless.
 Notwithstanding these findings, the nurse took no action other than to order copies of the plaintiff’s medical records.
 Plaintiff’s experts testified that the defendant nurse failed to recognize the obvious signs and symptoms of a serious circulatory problem and that the defendant nurse should have contacted the treating vascular surgeon immediately or asked the prison doctor to examine the plaintiff.